Deception in Supervisory Control: Introduction

 We measure the closeness between the reference policy and the agent's policy by Kullback--Leibler (KL) divergence.
 KL divergence, also called relative entropy, is a measure of dissimilarity between two probability distributions~\cite{cover2012elements}.
 KL divergence quantifies the extra information needed to encode a posterior distribution using the information of a given prior distribution.
 We remark that this interpretation matches the definition of plausibility: The posterior distribution is plausible if the KL divergence between the distributions is low.

-We use a Markov decision process (MDP) to represent the stochastic environment and linear temporal logic (LTL) specifications to represent the supervisor's and the agent's tasks.
-We formulate the synthesis of optimal deceptive policies as an optimization problem that minimizes the KL divergence between the distributions of paths under agent's policy and reference policy subject to the agent's task specification.
-In order to preempt the agent's deceptive policies, the supervisor may aim to design its reference policy such that any deviations from the reference policy that achieves some malicious task does not have a plausible explanation.
+We use a Markov decision process (MDP) to represent the stochastic environment and reachability specifications to represent the supervisor's and the agent's tasks.
+We formulate the synthesis of optimal deceptive policies as an optimization problem that minimizes the KL divergence between the distributions of paths under the agent's policy and reference policy subject to the agent's task specification.
+In order to preempt the agent's deceptive policies, the supervisor may aim to design its reference policy such that any deviations from the reference policy that achieves some malicious task do not have a plausible explanation.
 We formulate the synthesis of optimal reference policies as a maximin optimization problem where the supervisor's optimal policy is the one that maximizes the KL divergence between itself and the agent's deceptive policy subject to the supervisor's task constraints.

 The agent's problem, the synthesis of optimal deceptive policies, and the supervisor's problem, the synthesis of optimal reference policies, lead to the following questions: Is it computationally tractable to synthesize an optimal deceptive policy?
 Is it computationally tractable to synthesize an optimal reference policy?
 We show that given the supervisor's policy, the agent's problem reduces to a convex optimization problem, which can be solved efficiently.
-On the other hand, the supervisor's problem results in a nonconvex optimization problem, which is not tractable in general~\cite{vavasis1995complexity}.
-In fact, the supervisor's optimization problem remains nonconvex even when the agent uses a predetermined policy.
-We propose alternating direction method of multipliers (ADMM)~\cite{boyd2011distributed} to locally solve the supervisor's optimization problem.
-We also give a relaxation of the problem that can be modeled with a linear program.
+On the other hand, the supervisor's problem results in a nonconvex optimization problem even when the agent uses a predetermined policy.
+We show that the supervisor's problem is NP-hard.
+We propose the duality approach and alternating direction method of multipliers (ADMM)~\cite{boyd2011distributed} to locally solve the supervisor's optimization problem.
+We also give a relaxation of the problem that is a linear program.

+The setting described in this paper can be considered as a probabilistic discrete event system under probabilistic supervisory control~\cite{pantelic2009probabilistic,lawford1995equivalence}.
+The probabilistic supervisor induces an explicit probability distribution over the language generated by the system by random disablement of the events.
+The supervisory control model considered in this paper is similar in that the reference policy induces an explicit probability distribution over the paths of the MDP.
+Different from \cite{pantelic2009probabilistic,lawford1995equivalence}, we consider that the random disablement is done by the agent, and the supervisor is only responsible for providing the explicit random disablement strategy.